apnadkarni/blt/man/graph.rst

 *pathName* **marker names** ?\ *pattern* ... ?

-  Returns the names of all the markers that currently exist.
-If *pattern* is supplied, only those markers whose names match it will be returned.
+  Returns the names of all the markers in the graph.
+If one or more *pattern* arguments are provided, then the name of any marker matching *pattern* will be returned. *Pattern* is a glob-style pattern.

 *pathName* **marker type** *markerName*